 If you talk regularly with clients, why not schedule some phone or video calls instead of relying on email and instant messaging?
 There are lots of virtual tools to connect people online.

 Another great option to feel connected is to keep in touch with old colleagues and friends from the last job you had.
-Unless you left your last job ungracefully (hey – we’ve all been there), keeping at least some professional relationships can be a great source of inspiration and can help balance the isolation of working from home.
+Unless you left your last job ungracefully (hey – we’ve all been there), keeping at least some professional relationships can be a great source of inspiration and can help balance the isolation though you work from home.

 Another thing that initially drove me wild about working from home was that I felt chained to the job.
 Since I worked and lived in the same space, I felt like I could never escape.